Clemapfel/jluna/docs/manual.md

 ```
 > **C++ Hint**: `using namespace jluna` makes it, such that, in the scope the statement was declared, we do not have to prefix jluna functions/object with their namespace `jluna::`.
 This is why we can write `initialize()`, instead of `jluna::initialize()`.

-Where `#include <jluna.hpp>` makes all of jlunas functionality available to the user.
+Where `#include <jluna.hpp>` automatically includes all headers intended for end-users.

 Note that you should never call the C-APIs `jl_atexit_hook`.
 At the end of runtime, jluna safely closes the Julia state automatically.